Food Protection Overview

 Cottage Food Operators are required to register annually with the Health Department before selling products (restricted to a few specific non-potentially hazardous foods) to the public only at farmers markets.
 Cottage Food Operators must follow regulations outlined in the Illinois Food Handling Regulation Enforcement Act.

 Home Kitchen Operations are NOT permitted by the Clinton County Health Department.
 Any person cooking and preparing food or baked goods in their home for retail sale or food service to the public is in violation of the County and State Food Service Sanitation Codes and should be reported to the Health Department.
-Municipalities that have adopted and enforce an ordinance authorizing home kitchen operations may allow for the sale of only non-potentially hazardous baked goods directly to consumers.
+Municipalities that have adopted and enforce an ordinance authorizing home kitchen operations may allow for the preparation and sale of only non-potentially hazardous baked goods directly to consumers.

 *Food Service Establishments are required to renew their Food Permits annually before May 30th.